edibotopic/edibotopic-website/content/notes/_log.md

 Quitting one thing or transitioning to another are common life moments.
 Rarely is conspiracy or persecution the cause.
 Life intervenes in a variety of ways.
 New interests develop.
 Values shift.
 Tiredness sets in.

 To tie oneself to something, then stand apart from it, is a rich experience.
-It can preserve a deep appreciation without the devotional blindness.
+One can preserve a deep appreciation without the devotional blindness.

-There are too many voices trying to destroy or remake what they have abandoned, instead of giving a unique perspective that will help increase understanding.
+There are too many voices trying to destroy or remake what they have abandoned, instead of giving their unique perspective and helping people understand.

 ---

-There is a ubiquity of mundane problems in a given institution.
-It would be better if they did not exist, yet they are too numerous to contain and so boring that they are difficult to illuminate for the public.
+A given institution has a ubiquity of mundane problems.
+It would be better if they did not exist, but they are too numerous to contain and so boring that they are difficult to illuminate for the public.

 I taught in a university program that prized positive employment statistics for its graduates.
 Understandably, our students wanted jobs and there were corporations ready to provide them.
 The problem was never that a company said "stop teaching that" or "suppress criticism of this practice".
+I'm sure this kind of pure corruption happens but I never saw it.

-Professors would simply ask companies "what should our graduates know?".
-The response would be that a student should know about such-and-such a machine, or this-and-that technique.
+Well-meaning professors would simply ask companies "what should our graduates know?".
+The response would be that a student should know such-and-such a machine, or this-and-that technique.
 Naturally, they did not request an emphasis on challenging orthodoxy, questioning norms or pioneering new ideas.
 They shouldn't have had to either.

-The professors wanted to best prepare students for jobs.
-The students wanted to know what would be necessary to succeed in their jobs.
-Moving beyond this structure would cause anxiety.
-Why wasn't this time being used for skills development?
-Why are you making me aware of criticisms that relate to my chosen career path?
+The professors wanted to prepare students well for graduate positions.
+The students wanted to know what was needed to succeed in their jobs.
+Pushing against this rigid structure would cause anxiety.
+Professors: why wasn't the time on this novel concept used for skills development?
+Students: Why are you making me aware of criticisms that relate to my chosen career path?

 For me, learning to push buttons and fill containers was not an ideal use of a four-year university degree.
 These skills should be taught on-the-job or in shorter, cheaper programs.
-Our role, I thought, was to expand the notion of what is possible, show how to develop an idea and reveal how discovery happens.
-I had a lot of fun classes, and hopefully a few blown minds, but there was always the pressure to show how buttons get pushed and containers get filled.
+Our role as academics, I thought, was to expand the notion of what is possible, show how to develop a new idea and reveal how discovery happens.
+Wuth this in mind, I had a lot of fun classes, and hopefully I blew a few minds, but there was always the pressure to show how the buttons get pushed and the containers get filled.

-Occasionally I would show a class a tool or concept and I would hear murmurs about someone knowing someone who works in the industry that said "we never use that".
-I would say "Maybe they should use it.
-Maybe they haven't tried it.
-Maybe you could be the first to introduce it!".
+Occasionally I would hear murmurs from university students and industry people that some tool or concept that was being taught "was not used in industry".
+I would respond that maybe it should be, or perhaps it hasn't been tried yet, or what if a student will be the first to apply it successfully.

 ## Turning, Standing, Bagging, Drawing